 Treated Water Storage

 Once the water is treated, it is stored for use.
-Fourteen storage tanks provide storage of treated water with a combined capacity of 5.38 million gallons.
+Thirteen storage tanks provide storage of treated water with a combined capacity of 4.8 million gallons.

-The PAWSD service area is a relatively large 76 square miles and not densely populated.
+The PAWSD service area is relatively large (76 square miles) and not densely populated.
 Treated water is distributed through a network of approximately 290 miles of water mains.